A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: Modeling, Simulation, Profiling and Exploration

 The landscape of DL accelerator design is evolving rapidly, with an increasing emphasis on efficiency, scalability, and cost-effectiveness.
 High-level modeling frameworks and accelerator generators play a pivotal role in shaping next-generation architectures, offering researchers powerful tools for informed decision-making.
 By leveraging these methodologies, designers can navigate the complexities of DL hardware and optimize performance across diverse application scenarios.

-\subsection{Cycle-accurate simulation for pre-RTL accelerators}
+\subsection{Cycle-Accurate Simulation for Pre-RTL Accelerators}

 For accurate simulation of DL accelerators, it is crucial to model the hardware behavior cycle-by-cycle, accounting for all the interactions between different hardware components.
-SCALE-SIM (SystoliC AcceLErator SIMulator)~\cite{samajdar2018scal} is a simulator that provides cycle-accurate energy/performance modeling for DNN accelerators by considering various factors such as on-chip and off-chip memory accesses, and interface bandwidth.
-It has two primary components: a compute unit that utilizes a systolic array that can be customized according to size and aspect ratio, and a memory system that features three double-buffered SRAM memories with user-specified sizes.
+Existing simulators differ mainly in the accelerator architectures they target and in the level of detail adopted for the memory subsystem.
+SCALE-SIM (SystoliC AcceLErator SIMulator)~\cite{samajdar_ispass20} provides cycle-accurate energy/performance modeling for systolic-array-based DNN accelerators by considering various factors such as on-chip and off-chip memory accesses, and interface bandwidth.
 STONNE (Simulation Tool for Neural Network Engines)~\cite{munozmartinez2020stonne} is a highly modular and extensible simulation framework for the end-to-end evaluation of flexible accelerator DNN architectures with cycle accuracy.
-Like Timeloop \cite{parashar2019timeloop}, STONNE uses the Accelergy \cite{wu_iccad19} energy estimation tool to estimate energy and area.
-SimuNN~\cite{cao_jestcs20} is a pre-RTL neural network simulator for early phase verification and fast prototyping before the design is converted into hardware.
-It supports different data precisions and is compatible with TensorFlow.
-SimuNN provides multi-level trace results that can be used as a reference for the final hardware design.
-Additionally, it can evaluate the hardware performance under various quantization schemes, data flows, and configurations based on a generalized hardware model.
-AccTLMSim~\cite{kim2020transactionlevel} is a pre-RTL simulation tool based on SystemC transaction-level modeling (TLM) to simulate CNN accelerators with cycle accuracy.
-The tool includes a detailed model of the DRAM interface for precise tracking of each bus transaction between the accelerator and DRAM while considering the communication bandwidth.
+Like Timeloop~\cite{parashar_ispass19}, STONNE uses the Accelergy \cite{wu_iccad19} energy estimation tool to estimate energy and area.
+SimuNN~\cite{cao_jestcs20} is a pre-RTL neural network simulator for early phase verification and fast prototyping before the design is converted into hardware, supporting multiple data precisions, quantization schemes, and hardware configurations while integrating with TensorFlow.
+AccTLMSim~\cite{kim2020transactionlevel} is a pre-RTL simulation tool based on SystemC transaction-level modeling (TLM) to simulate CNN accelerators and DRAM transactions, enabling detailed bandwidth analysis.

-\subsection{FPGA modeling and profiling}
+\subsection{FPGA Modeling and Profiling}